colinwilson/lotusdocs/exampleSite/content/docs/example-content/code.md

 weight = 210
 +++

-{{% alert context="warning" text="The front matter description for this page has been left empty deliberately to demonstrate ..." /%}}
+{{% alert context="warning" text="The front matter `description` value for this page has been intentionally left empty in order to demonstrate FlexSearch's suggested results fallback behaviour." /%}}

 ## Code Block Examples